Resilience of dynamical systems: nonlinear transient dynamics

 The intensity of attraction aims to measure the strength of the attraction of an attractor.
 It was first developed by McGehee~\cite{mcgehee1988} in the context of continuous maps acting on a compact metric space, and it has been recently extended by Meyer~\cite{meyer2019} and Meyer and McGehee~\cite{meyer2020intensity} to the continuous-time dynamics induced from an ordinary differential equation on $\R^N$.
 For the sake of consistency with the set-up of this work we shall present the latter.

 Consider a continuous dynamical system induced by an ordinary differential equation $\dot x =f(x)$, with $f:U\subset\R^N\to\R^N$, $U$ open, and $f$ bounded and globally Lipschitz continuous on $U$.
-Moreover, consider an interval $I\subset \R$ containing zero and an essentially bounded function $g\in L^\infty(I,\R^N)$, that is, $g:I \to \R^n$ such that $\inf\{c\geq 0: \mu(\{t \in \R:|g(t)|>c\})=0\}<\infty$ and the perturbed system
+Moreover, consider an interval $I\subset \R$ containing zero and an essentially bounded function $g\in L^\infty([0,T],\R^N)$, that is, $g:[0,T] \to \R^n$ such that $\inf\{c\geq 0: \mu(\{t \in [0,T]:|g(t)|>c\})=0\}<\infty$ and the perturbed system

 Equation~\eqref{meyer_PP} is well-defined (it is in fact a special type of so-called Carathéodory differential equations) and it satisfies the conditions of existence and uniqueness for the associated Cauchy problems~\cite{coddington1955}.
-In fact, it is also assumed that for any $x_0\in\R^N$ the solution $x_g(\cdot,x_0)$ of~\eqref{meyer_PP} with $x(0)=x_0$ can be continuously extended to $I$.
+In fact, it is also assumed that for any $x_0\in\R^N$ the solution $x_g(\cdot,x_0)$ of~\eqref{meyer_PP} with $x(0)=x_0$ can be continuously extended to $[0,T]$.
 Notice also that the function

-vary continuously in $I\times\R^N\times L^\infty$~\cite{meyer2020intensity}.
-As a matter of fact, under the given assumptions, the problem also induces a continuous skew-product flow~\cite{longo2017topologies,longo2019weak}.
+vary continuously in $[0,T]\times\R^N\times L^\infty$~\cite{meyer2020intensity}.
+As a matter of fact, under the given assumptions, the problem also induces a continuous skew-product flow~\cite{longo2018topologies,longo2017topologies,longo2019weak}.
 The fundamental idea behind the concept of intensity is to conceive each bounded set of perturbing functions $g\in L^\infty$ as a class of controls, and to investigate which parts of the phase space can be reached through them.
 In this way one is able to relate the transient dynamics of a system to the minimal class of controls, which are able to drive the points of an attractor away from it for all future time.
 In order to state the mathematical definition, let us recall some notation.
-Given $S \subset \R^n$, by $ \phi(t,S,g)$ we shall denote the set $\bigcup_{x_0 \in S}\phi(t,x_0,g)$ and we shall call the \textit{reachable set} from $S$ via controls of norm $r>0$, the set
+Given $S \subset \R^n$, we denote by $ \phi(t,S,g)$ the set $\bigcup_{x_0 \in S}\phi(t,x_0,g)$ and call the \textit{reachable set} from $S$ via controls of norm $r>0$ within the interval of time $I$, the set

-where $F_r(0) =\{g\in L^\infty (I,\R^n)\colon \norm{g}_\infty<r\}$.
+where $F_r([0,T]) =\{g\in L^\infty ([0,T],\R^n)\colon \norm{g}_\infty<r\}$.

-\begin{defn}[Intensity of attraction] The \textit{intensity of attraction} $\mathcal{I}(\A)$ of an attractor $\A$ is defined as:
+\begin{defn}[Intensity of attraction] The \textit{intensity of attraction} $\mathcal{I}(\A,[0,T])$ of an attractor $\A$ is defined as:

 \end{defn} Interestingly, the intensity of attraction provides information on the persistence of an attractor not only against a time-dependent perturbation.
 Meyer et al.~prove that for any vector field, which differs in norm from $f$ less than its intensity of attraction, a compact positively invariant subset of $\R^N$ exists which contains the attractors of both systems (see~\cite[Theorem 6.12]{meyer2020intensity}).